Public information requests affecting city operations

 “It had become a resource and staffing issue,” he said.

-The city is now handing over requests that would require an extensive email review or significant review of time to Hastings law firm Sullivan Shoemaker to ensure that information is pertinent to the request and that information that is precluded by statutes — such as personnel information — is not released to the public.
+The city now is handing over requests that would require an extensive email review or significant review of time to Hastings law firm Sullivan Shoemaker to ensure that information is pertinent to the request and that information that is precluded by statutes — such as personnel information — isn’t released to the public.

 Anything that is outsourced is charged from the first minute.

-According to state statute, there is a four-hour window per request that the city does not charge for work completed by city staff.
+According to Nebraska statute, there is a four-hour window per request that the city doesn’t charge for work completed by city staff.

 By statute, the city can’t charge for the city attorney to review materials.